-In France, the first of May is also National Labor Day.
+These days in France, the first of May coincides with National Labor Day.
 As a result, the Fête du Muguet is a public holiday.
 In the days leading up to the event, lilies of the valley are sold from roadside stands that pop up all over the country.
 And while it’s normally forbidden to sell flowers on public streets, the ban is lifted on May 1 in honor of this long-standing tradition.

 HOW TO GROW LILY OF THE VALLEY

 Easy-to-grow lilies of the valley are indigenous to temperate climates and are believed to have originated in Japan.
 Spreading by tiny rhizomes underground, they naturalize easily and can quickly become invasive in the garden.
 Unless you’re up for continually digging them out to control them, it’s best to plant the flowers in their native woodland or in a contained area in the yard.

 And like most shade-loving plants, lilies of the valley prefer moist, well-drained loamy soil.
 Never plant them in full sun.
 If you do, their bright green leaves will lose their color and turn ugly shades of brown.